Thailand, Vietnam, Indonesia ·

 Day 6 we decided the organised bike tours around Chiang Mai were too expensive, so we rented bikes ourselves and attempted our own tour- this included 4 temples and some very scary roads, along with lots of stuff we couldn't find on the map.
 Jess had a dodgey tummy too- all leading to us taking the bikes back early to move onto our next hostel, the 'fancier' hostel.

 It was very lovely but I was feeling a bit disheartened as there really wasn't much around at all.
 Until we found a Japanese/ Thai restaurant with no english on the menu or spoken by the staff.
 A lovely lady sitting at the table next to us translated a few dishes and so a hilarious evening ensued.
 First they brought out the 'soup' or so Jess and I thought it was as we were trying to force down the spicy liquid.
-Finally we clued onto the fact that we were meant to boil our meet in it and the meal started having a bit more success.
+Finally we clued onto the fact that we were meant to boil our meat in it and the meal started having a bit more success.
 Ended up being an evening full of hysterical laughter.

 31 July 2017

 Day 5 Awoke having slept more than expected to find myself sprawled diagonally over the French man who had joined Jess and I in our mosquito net.
-Dogs had howled all night and then the cockerels work us up.
+Dogs had howled all night and then the cockerels woke us up.
 Toast and boiled eggs was provided for breakfast and I wasn't allowed to help clear up!

 Headed out through the village via the little school where the children wanted to play football with the boys.
 We then headed down hill through the jungle on a single track path for about an hour before stopping at a big waterfall, and finally an elephant sanctuary for lunch.